| Title: | Transformation-Based Regression under Dependent Truncation |

 This function computes the unconditional Kendall's tau (the Kendall rank correlation coefficient) for two variables.

-The returned value is equivalent to that from cor
+The returned value is equivalent to that from cor with method = "kendall", but kendall is

 implemented in C.